Best Canon Digital Camera Memory Card Prices

 Canon memory card specsMemory Card Specs

 Here are symbols and numbers on an SD type of camera memory card and what they mean.
 SD means the card has a capacity of somewhere between 2 gigabytes and 32 gigabytes.
-Two gigabyte cards (2 GB) are petty much totally obsolete at this time.
+Two gigabyte cards (2 GB) are totally obsolete at this time.

 Memory cards are so affordable nowadays that it makes no sense to buy anything less than 32 GB.
 Even if your Canon camera has a small sensor, it's really not a big deal to have extra memory capability.